±%

 Can I calculate percentage difference for more than two values?

 The standard formula applies to two values.
-For multiple values, calculate pairwise differences or use statistical measures like coefficient of variation (standard deviation / mean).
+For multiple values, calculate pairwise differences or use statistical measures such as coefficient of variation (standard deviation / mean).

 Does percentage difference account for uncertainty?

-No, it's a point estimate.
+No. Percentage difference is a point estimate.
 If measurements have uncertainty ranges, consider whether differences are statistically significant.
-Percentage difference alone doesn't provide confidence intervals.
+Percentage difference alone does not provide confidence intervals.

-How do I handle percentage difference in data visualization?
+How do I handle percentage difference in data visualisation?

 Use bar charts or diverging bar charts to show differences.
 Include absolute values for context.
-Color coding can indicate magnitude ranges (e.g., less than 5% green, 5-15% yellow, greater than 15% red).
+Colour coding can indicate magnitude ranges.